Skip to Content

 5. Control Your Pyrador’s Environment

-Controlling a Pyrador’s environment is a core training element for a dog whose parent has a tendency to extreme barking and escape while the other is food-motivated.
+Controlling a Pyrador’s environment is a core training element for a dog whose parent tends to bark and escape while the other is food-motivated.

 It means limiting your dog’s exposure to situations that trigger extreme barking.
 These include access to windows facing roads or pathways and ensuring the fence is firm enough to preempt an escape.